 In common with many not-for-profit organizations, the Organization derives revenues from cash donations the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenue, net revenue and cash flows from operations for the years ended March 31, 2020 and 2019, current assets as at March 31, 2020 and 2019 and net assets as at the beginning and the end of the years ended March 31, 2020 and 2019.
-Our audit opinion on the financial statements for the year ended March 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donations revenue, net income (loss) and cash flows from operating activities for the years ended March 31, 2021 and 2020, current assets as at March 31, 2021 and 2020 and net assets as at the beginning and the end of the years ended March 31, 2021 and 2020.
+Our audit opinion on the financial statements for the year ended March 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.